Principal Investigator

 GRADUATE STUDENT

-Hyunwook (he/him) is a 3rd year MSTP student and 1st year graduate student in the Molecular and Developmental Biology program at UC.
-He is excited about applying novel techniques to culture complex adult and embryonic murine alveolar organoids to assess post-injury lung regeneration.
-When not at his lab bench, he enjoys spending time outside, playing video games, and reading.
+Hyunwook (he/him) is a 4th year MSTP student and 2nd year PhD cadidate in the Development, Stem Cell, and Regenerative Medicine program at UC.
+He is excited about applying novel techniques to culture complex embryonic murine alveolar organoids to assess post-injury lung regeneration.
+When not at his lab bench, he enjoys playing pickleball and running.

 Alumni, Extended Research Family, and Returning Members